 Northern Isan – Nakorn Panom province

-Sohk lek (ซกเล็ก) – this is the Isan version of Luu, which is quite spicier than the Lanna version.
+Sohk Lek (ซกเล็ก) – the Isan version of luu, which is much spicier than the Lanna version.

-Leuuat Bplaaeng (เลือดแปลง) – this dish is popular among Vietnamese descendants in Northern Isan.
-This is a laap made of cooked pork’s internal organs and served with fresh pork blood.
+Leuuat Bplaaeng (เลือดแปลง) – this dish is popular among people of Vietnamese descent in Northern Isan.
+This is a laap made with the internal organs of a cooked pig, and served with fresh pork blood.

-Laap Isan is a relatively easy dish to prepare which is very popular all across the country and abroad.
-This is the dish that comes to mind when one hears the word laap.
-The people of Isan create laap-like dishes from almost any animal protein they can get – beef, buffalo, pork, chicken and duck, birds, fish and shrimp, red ant’s eggs, lizards, and so on.
-The seasoning is simple and straightforward, using ground chili powder, ground roasted rice, lime juice, and fish sauce or fermented fish sauce.
+Laap Isan, popular across the country and abroad, is a relatively easy dish to prepare: and this is the dish that most often comes to mind when laap is mentioned.
+The people of Isan create laap-like dishes from almost any animal protein they can obtain – beef, buffalo, pork, chicken and duck, birds, fish and shrimp, red ant’s eggs, lizards, and so on.
+Seasoning is simple and straightforward, including ground chili powder, ground roasted rice, lime juice, and fish sauce or fermented fish sauce.
 Once seasoned, the laap is mixed with spring onions, coriander leaves, and mint leaves.
-Laap Isan is fresh, spicy, salty, and a bit sour with notes of nuttiness from the ground roasted rice.
+Laap Isan is fresh, spicy, salty and a bit sour, with notes of nuttiness from the ground roasted rice.

-Gaawy Neuua (ก้อยเนื้อ) and Laap Dip (ลาบดิบ) are both the same Isan-style laap, which is made from raw minced meat.
+Gaawy Neuua (ก้อยเนื้อ) and Laap Dip (ลาบดิบ) – both refer to the same Isan-style laap, made from raw minced meat.

 Nam Dtohk (น้ำตก) – this dish is made from barbecued pork, usually the neck, which is sliced to bite-size pieces.
 The meat is then brought to a boil with some stock, to create some sauce.
 The heat is turned off and then sliced shallots, ground roasted rice, chili powder, lime juice, and fish sauce are added, along with shredded coriander leaves, spring onions, and mint leaves.